 During undergraduate History degrees students have the opportunity to enjoy field trips to UK heritage sites, such as the international Slavery Museum in Liverpool and international trips including Auschwitz in Poland.

-February and March have been busy for the School of Humanities and Social Sciences second year History students as they have visited a number of heritage sites in the North West region.
+February and March have been busy for the School of Humanities, Language and Global Studies second year History students as they have visited a number of heritage sites in the North West region.

 Students visited Liverpool Museums where they studied themes associated with the history of the slave trade, immigration, and life in post-war Britain.